garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 1 Map and Scene.md

         android:layout_height="fill_parent"/>
     ```

 1. Open your `MainActivity` class.
-In that class, declare a non-final `MapView` and set it to `null`.
-Also declare and instantiate a new `ArcGISMap`:
+In that class, declare a `MapView` field and set it to `null`.
+Also declare and instantiate a new `ArcGISMap` field:

     ```
     private MapView mapView = null;